mithi/mpc/README.md

 as fast as possible.
 I also had to increase the weight cost a little bit for the consecutive acceleration difference because we don't want to turn too late at road curves.

-Ultimately here's the weights I ended up with:
+Ultimately here are the weights I ended up with:

 ```
 A = 1500